 Whatever issue you bring to work on in therapy, my goal is to help you become aware of what holds you back, and then empower you to learn, grow and connect as a person and in relationships with others.

 This is my personal website.
 It is primarily focused on my therapy practice, writing, and speaking.
 I work hard to provide you with current and helpful information and tips through my blog, podcast and newsletter.

 If you are interested in a longer biography about my life and journey to becoming a therapist who is passionate about working with people, then read on.

 In order that I continue to grow as a therapist and provide people with value in the therapeutic process, I pursue my own personal growth.
 Though there are many personal ways I pursue this that I won’t share on the blog (such as date nights with my spouse, healthy eating and sleep habits, etc.), here are some key areas of growth where I am accountable to others.

 Physically — I am an avid runner, running 3-4 days a week, while doing core conditioning another 2-3 days a week.
 I have completed two marathons (Chicago Marathon in 2006 and Los Angeles in 2007).
-I’m currently training for the Dallas Marathon on December 8th and the Cowtown Ultramarathon (50k) on February 23rd.
+And the Cowtown Ultramarathon (50k) on February 2014.

 Emotionally and Mentally — I am in my own therapy, as well as in a monthly peer group with other local therapists, a psychodrama training and growth group, and am being personally coached by Miranda Palmer and Kelly Higdon.